quantumac/headshake/README.md

 You can download the ORIGINAL plugin from https://www.simcoders.com/headshake/features-and-download

+There is no download binary option for this fork of the HeadShake plugin.
+To use this fork you must download the source code and compile.

 # Compile the source code

 To compile the source code you need cmake and g++ (or MinGW).